pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/appdaemon/api.markdown

 - Following a change to the module parameters
 - Following initial configuration of an app
 - Following a change in the status of Daylight Savings Time
-- Following a restart of Home Assistant
+- Following a restart of Open Peer Power

 In every case, the App is responsible for recreating any state it might need as if it were the first time it was ever started.
 If `initialize()` is called, the app can safely assume that it is either being loaded for the first time, or that all callbacks and timers have been canceled.
 In either case, the APP will need to recreate them.
 Depending upon the application it may be desirable for the App to establish state such as whether or not a particular light is on, within the `initialize()` function to ensure that everything is as expected or to make immediate remedial action (e.g., turn off a light that might have been left on by mistake when the app was restarted).